Gauge-independent gravitational waves from a minimal dark $U(1)$ sector with viable dark matter candidates: Introduction

-We focus in particular on supercooled first-order phase transitions, which are among the strongest and most distinctive sources of a stochastic gravitational wave background~\cite{Leitao:2015fmj,Megevand:2016lpr,Kobakhidze:2017mru,Iso:2017uuu,Ellis:2019oqb,Wang:2020jrd,Ellis:2020nnr,Nakai:2020oit,Addazi:2020zcj,Kawana:2022fum,Freese:2022qrl,Lewicki:2022pdb,Sagunski:2023ynd,Madge:2023dxc,Fujikura:2023lkn,Athron:2023mer,Ghosh:2023aum,Athron:2023rfq,Athron:2025pog,Li:2025nja,Feng:2025wvc,Wang:2026wwp,Pascoli:2026tuu}.
-In such transitions, the nucleation and percolation temperatures satisfy $T_{n,p}\ll T_c$, which typically enhances the gravitational wave amplitude and shifts the peak frequency to lower values, often bringing the signal into the nanohertz band and thereby attracting substantial recent attention.
-Moreover, models that undergo strong supercooling often arise in nearly flat potentials, for which the tunneling action remains large and nucleation is delayed.
-In many such scenarios, the portal couplings to the SM are also small, making these models challenging to probe with collider searches or conventional dark matter experiments.
-Gravitational wave observations therefore become a leading discovery channel and can provide compelling evidence for this region of parameter space.
+We focus in particular on supercooled first-order phase transitions, which are among the strongest and most distinctive possible sources of a stochastic gravitational wave background~\cite{Leitao:2015fmj,Megevand:2016lpr,Kobakhidze:2017mru,Iso:2017uuu,Ellis:2019oqb,Wang:2020jrd,Ellis:2020nnr,Nakai:2020oit,Addazi:2020zcj,Kawana:2022fum,Freese:2022qrl,Lewicki:2022pdb,Kierkla:2022odc,Sagunski:2023ynd,Madge:2023dxc,Fujikura:2023lkn,Athron:2023mer,Ghosh:2023aum,Athron:2023rfq,Goncalves:2024lrk,Athron:2025pog,Costa:2025csj,Li:2025nja,Feng:2025wvc,Wang:2026wwp,Pascoli:2026tuu}.
+In such transitions, bubble nucleation and percolation occur well below the critical temperature, $T_{n,p}\ll T_c$.
+The false vacuum can dominate the energy density of the Universe for an extended period before the transition completes, leading to a large release of vacuum energy and typically enhancing the resulting gravitational wave amplitude.
+At the same time, the lower transition temperature and larger characteristic length scale shift the peak frequency to lower values, in some cases into the nanohertz band, thereby attracting substantial recent attention.
+For scenarios with small portal couplings to the SM, which may be difficult to probe through collider searches or conventional dark matter experiments, gravitational waves from supercooled phase transitions can provide a leading discovery channel for this otherwise elusive region of parameter space.

-In this work we focus on the simplest representative setup: a minimal $U(1)_x$ dark sector featuring a dark Higgs field and a dark photon, and optionally a dark fermion, together with portal interactions connecting the hidden sector to the SM.
+In this work, we focus on the simplest representative setup: a minimal $U(1)_x$ dark sector featuring a dark Higgs field and a dark photon, and optionally a dark fermion, together with portal interactions connecting the hidden sector to the SM.
 This minimality is not merely aesthetic.
 It makes the parameter dependence transparent, allows for a systematic exploration of distinct thermal regimes, and admits dark matter candidates whose cosmological evolution can be computed consistently alongside the phase transition dynamics.
 In particular, we highlight two viable dark matter candidates already present in the minimal field content: (1) dark photon dark matter, which requires vanishing or negligibly small kinetic mixing; and (2) dark fermion dark matter, which relies on a non-negligible dark photon portal.

 This paper therefore provides robust and predictive results for gravitational waves generated by the symmetry breaking of a minimal gauged $U(1)$ dark sector with a viable single dark matter candidate.
 Such results are significant in the current high energy physics research, where no compelling hints of new physics have emerged from any experiments, and precision tests as well as multi-messenger searches are becoming increasingly essential for new physics discovery.